elixir-luxembourg/project-setup-practical/README.md

 1. Your data analysis will require multiple packages.
 To use `renv` first run `install.packages("renv")` in the **console**.
 To start collecting the list of used packages in the project library initialize `renv` by running `renv::init()`.
 Inspect the renv.lock file.

 2. Install the tidyverse package `install.packages("tidyverse")`.
-The run `renv::snapshot` to update the renv.lock file.
+Then run `renv::snapshot` to update the renv.lock file.
 Take a look at it again.

 <img src="./misc/img/renv-lock-content.png" width="500"/>